siphamandlaBili/wellness-temporary-db/README.md

-temporal database with dummy date to model for the front of wellnes
+temporal database with dummy date to model for the front of wellness events